The value of the language industry

 The importance of languages in the automotive industry

 China boasts the largest car-manufacturing market, and in 2018 Japanese brand Toyota was ranked as the most valuable car brand worldwide, just above Mercedes-Benz and BMW.
-Millions of cars are imported and exported across the globe every year and most are required to be sold with multilingual owner manuals, which include safety instructions, warranty information and troubleshooting information.
+Millions of cars are imported and exported across the globe every year.
+Most of these must come with multilingual owner manuals, which include safety instructions, warranty information and troubleshooting information.
+They also need to have any on-screen text translating for the buyer.

 Also, imagine trying to market a Japanese car worldwide with only Japanese brochures and video ads.
 It would be impossible to achieve the desired brand awareness among non-Japanese speakers.
 Buyers want as much documentation as possible in their native language when it comes to large investments.

-Interpreting also plays an important role in the automotive industry including showcasing new models at events, entertaining clients, factory tours, seminars and training sessions for engineers.
+Interpreting also plays an important role in the automotive industry.
+It’s vital for showcasing new models at events, entertaining clients, factory tours, seminars and training sessions for engineers.

 The importance of languages in the tourism industry